Somers Town, London: Transport

 The nearest London Underground stations are Mornington Crescent, Euston and King's Cross St Pancras.
 National Rail services operate from the nearby London King's Cross, London St Pancras and London Euston stations.
 St Pancras International is the terminus for Eurostar services and was the London terminus for the Javelin fast train service to London Olympic Park.

+Regeneration

+In 2021, Somers Town was selected as one of the areas participating in the Greater London Authority’s Future Neighbourhoods 2030 programme.